 The title came from an expression Ringo Starr used.
 They chose it to take the edge off the heavy philosophical lyrics.
 Working titles for the song before Ringo gave them inspiration were "Mark I" and "The Void."

-This used 16 tape loops.
+The night before they recorded this song, Paul McCartney created 16 tape loops of guitar sounds and odd vocals that he brought in to the studio to create some of the effects.
 Several people remember standing around the room holding pencils for the tape to loop around and back into the recording machine as the various sound effects and instrumentation were faded in and out.

 The vocals were forced through a Leslie (revolving) speaker.
 Lennon desired the effect that the listener could hear the words but not hear him, like a group of Tibetan monks chanting on a mountain top.